ShrillHarrier/Mine-Sweeper/README.md

 # Mine-Sweeper
-Text based replication of Mine Sweeper.
+The purpose of this project is to get fimiliar with Python OOP concepts.
 To play, download files and run StartGame.py.
 Change game settings in start function.